jyrgenn/jpylib/README.md

 `_arguments`
 : either a string describing the command's arguments, or a tuple or list with those.
-In the latter case, it is used to determine the minimum and maximum number of arguments — each normal string counts as one, a `...` means an arbitrary number of arguments.
-So, `("source", "destination")` means exactly two arguments, `("gnumm", "...")` means one or more.
+In the latter case, it is used to determine the minimum and maximum number of arguments.
+See below at "Argument count checking" for more information.

 `_help_header`
 : a string that will be printed at the top of the help message.